 – Adam Kuhn, Senior IT Advisor

 For anyone in the IT industry, I highly recommend the Packet Pushers podcast.
 The show is put together by IT practitioners and offers a deep dive into networking, data center design, virtualization, and general technology trends.

 – Paul Solovyovsky, Senior IT Advisor

 99 Percent Invisible

 99 Percent Invisible uncovers hidden aspects and unintended consequences of design, with “design” being a very broad term.
-An episode about the great Salton Sea, formed when the California Development Corporation accidentally flooded part of the Sonora Desert, explains why it’s drying up and whether or not we should be concerned.
+An episode about the great Salton Sea, formed when the California Development Corporation accidentally flooded part of the Sonora Desert, explains why it’s drying up and whether we should be concerned or not.

 – Scott Brooke, Executive IT Advisor